AhmedAbdulMalik/darkmodepdf/README.md

 # darkmodepdf
-A simple tool which makes PDFs readable at night
+A simple tool which makes PDFs readable at night (dark mode) without disturbing the images.